 Below are the considerations in identifying a transition plan of the existing ~13,000 BUSIDRRQ profiled ESIs.
 (It is understood some ESIs will not be transitioned.
 See answers from IDR/AMS Meter Matrix).

-TDSP Conversion time line:
+TDSP Meter Asset Conversion time line:

 Oncor and TNMP are nearly fully deployed where most BUSIDRRQ customers currently have an AMS meter asset